Academic Internship & Research Coordinator

 As a member of Duke’s Global Education Office, she enjoys helping students to find ways in which they can apply their knowledge within practicum experiences while also learning how to work with others with diverse perspectives from around the world.
 Having served on several global and civic-engagement working groups on campus, Hayley has a particular interest in advising on best practices for academic development, pre-professional readiness and ethical global engagement.

-In May 2018, Hayley will complete her Master’s in Higher Education Administration at North Carolina State University.
 An avid reader, Hayley seeks to understand the global viewpoints of others to inform her worldview.
 She is always planning her next weekend excursion and far-away travels, daily listens to her favorite albums, and spends time outdoors as much as possible.

 Hayley joined the Global Education Office for Undergraduates in 2017.